Overview: Curriculum and Clinical Education Program

-The full-time, three-year, hybrid pathway of the DPT program comprises six semesters and three summer terms.
-The curriculum follows a system-based format.
-Each semester focuses on a different system of the body.
+The hybrid Doctor of Physical Therapy (DPT) degree program comprises three years of full-time study divided into six semesters and three summer terms.
+The curriculum follows a systems-based format, meaning the learning focus is on a different system of the body in each semester.

-At USC, we take pride in offering you varied and rich full-time clinical experiences starting in the first year of the program.
-The third year of the curriculum is an integrative experience that challenges students to combine and refine skills from the previous two years to provide effective patient care in complex circumstances.
+The University of Southern California takes pride in offering you a rich variety of full-time clinical experiences, starting right from the first year of the program.
+The final year of the curriculum is designed to be an integrative experience that challenges you to combine and refine the skills you developed in the previous two years of the program.
+The ultimate goal of the curriculum is to equip you with the knowledge and skills you need to provide effective patient care in complex circumstances.

-The systems-based focuses and corresponding clinical components are as follows for each year:
+The systems-based focuses in your curriculum and corresponding clinical components are as follows for each year of the degree program:

 – Semester 2: Clinical management of musculoskeletal dysfunction with an integrated clinical experience

-– Summer 1: Clinical management of musculoskeletal dysfunction and 6-week clinical experience
+– Summer 1: Clinical management of musculoskeletal dysfunction and six-week clinical experience

 – Semester 3: Clinical management of cardiovascular and pulmonary and medical conditions, particularly in the acute hospital setting with an integrated clinical experience